11 Benefits of Employee Surveys

 A market research company specializing in employee surveys will use segmentation to slice and dice the survey data by categories such as departments, the employee's manager, how long the employee has worked with the company, and more.

-Additionally, Drive Research partners with some of the best executive coaching and training companies who can assist your organization in taking some of these next steps for your efforts.
+Additionally, Drive Research partners with some of the best executive coaching and training companies that can assist your organization in taking some of these next steps for your efforts.

 Employee surveys also allow management teams to dig deeper into specific factors affecting employee satisfaction.